- Reference Number: HEY1501/2024

 It is important to consider the following points when using these aids:

-On/Off timing: This is essential in order to avoid unnecessary or obtrusive noise.
-Switch on only as speech movements are initiated and switch off as soon as your message is complete.
-It may help to slow down your speech rate slightly.
+On/Off timing: This is essential in order to avoid unnecessary noise.
+Switch on only as you speak and lift the button/ switch off as soon as you have stopped speaking.

 Articulation: You may need to emphasize speech sounds to improve clarity.
 Please refer to the practice items.

-Intonation: Try to introduce variations and interest into speech.
+Intonation (rise and fall) of the voice: If your device allows you to change the intonation try practicing this function on the device.
 It may help to practise telling a joke, where changes in tone are required.

 Exercises to aid clearer speech when using an artificial larynx: